Boundaries and state-making in the Trans-Volta and Senegambia

 The study is based on archival and field research in Ghana, Togo, Senegal and the Gambia.
 It compares two Franco-British border zones deals with taxation and population control as factors that invested borders with varying levels of importance for colonial states and their post-colonial successors.
 It also demonstrates how these impinged on structures of local administration, contraband, the shaping of land use practices and definitions of belonging, which varied significantly between the two regions.

-Paul is now completing the manuscript during his membership of the Institute of Advanced Study, Princeton, 2015-2016, during which he will also be working on a comparison of borderlands and state-making in Uganda and Kenya.
+Paul completed the bulk of the manuscript during his membership of the Institute of Advanced Study, Princeton, 2015-2016, when he was also working on a comparison of borderlands and state-making in Uganda and Kenya.